ChrisAntley1/Speak-to-Lichess/README.md

 To specify a square, say a word that starts with the letter of the coordinate you wish to specify followed by the number.
 For example, you could say "delta four" to specify the D4 square.
 The NATO phonetic alphabet is a great starting point for words that the speech recognition software consistently hears (I have run into a bit of trouble with 'foxtrot' though).
 Names also work well, ie "Frank six" to specify F6.

-*Piece* to *square* phrases will not be interpreted correctly!
+UCI format (*Square* to *square*) phrases will not be interpreted correctly!

 "To" will always be interpreted as "2".

 Correctly processes "capture", "take", "short", "long", "castle", "promote", "equals" into chess notation.
-User could theoretically add additional chess related words they wish to use.
+User could theoretically add additional chess related words using the "replace words" feature.

-Additional, non-chess-move commands the user can also use:
+Additional, non-move commands supported:

 "resign"
 "offer draw"